EsotericSoftware/spine-runtimes/README.md

 In order to merge your contributions, we need a signed [contributor license agreement (CLA)](http://esotericsoftware.com/files/cla.txt) from you.
 You can send a copy of the CLA to contact@esotericsoftware.com.

-If possible, base your contributions on the current development branch, eg `X.X-beta`.
-Please be sure to follow the formatting you find in the respective runtime code to which you are contributing.
+When possible, it is best to base your contributions on the current beta branch (`X.X-beta`).
+Please be sure to follow the style and formatting you find in the respective runtime code to which you are contributing.